tidepool-org/development/cmd/README.md

   By default, the cluster name is derived from the GitHub repository name.
 You may override it.

   In addition, the default `values.yaml` file defines a single Tidepool environment named `qa2`.
-You will want to modify this environment or add others.
+You must modify this environment or add others.

   Importantly, be sure to set the DNS names for your Tidepool services.
   Assuming that you have the authority to do so, TLS certificates are automatically generated for the names that your provide and DNS aliases to the DNS names you provide are also created.